zweilosec/zweilosec.github.io/_posts/tips-n-tricks/2021-04-29-upgrade-linux-shell.md

 ## Upgrading remote shells (Unix machines only)

 Usually, after catching a shell through netcat you are placed in a shell that has very limited functionality.
-If the remote machine has python or python3 installed you can easily upgrade to a fully functional TTY shell.
+If the remote machine has Python installed you can easily upgrade to a fully functional TTY shell.

  **Note:** To check if the shell is a TTY shell use the `tty` command.